 About Hernia Mesh – Why Mesh is Used

 To help reinforce weakened muscles in the area of a hernia, meshes were invented to implant into the surgical site.
 By implanting a mesh into the area of weakened muscles, the body creates scar tissue which brings strength back to the weak damaged muscles around a hernia.
-Medical studies have shown that long term recurrence rates of hernias repaired with mesh (tension free) are about 75% LOWER than those hernias repair ‘primarily’ (tension repair).
-Most studies show a recurrence rate of about 4-20% without mesh, and about 1% with mesh.
-Thus, 1 out of every 5-20 hernia patients who don’t have mesh used have a recurrence of their hernia.
+Medical studies have shown that long term recurrence rates of hernias repaired with mesh (tension free) are lower than those hernias repair ‘primarily’ (tension repair).
+Most studies show a recurrence rate of about 4-20% without mesh, and about 1-2% with mesh.

 The unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
 Read the article by clicking on the logo to the right.